 How to Plan the Best Trip to Tongatapu

 Welcome to Tongatapu, the “Sacred South” of Tonga.
-Often described as Tonga’s main island, Tongatapu is not only home to the kingdom’s capital, but it is the main launching pad for arriving in Tonga and exploring the islands.
-While the large island here is called Tongatapu, the regional area also includes its outer islands, where waters are home to coral reefs, a handful of island resorts, and safe waters for whale swimming between July and October.
+Often described as Tonga’s main island, Tongatapu is not only home to the Kingdom’s capital, but it is the main launching pad for arriving in Tonga and exploring the islands.
+While the large island here is called Tongatapu, the regional area also includes its outer islands where waters are home to coral reefs, a handful of uninhabited islands, and safe waters for whale swimming between July and October.
 That’s not to say that there isn’t enough to do on the main island, with countless historical and natural landmarks that rarely fail to amaze.

 Dive a little deeper into the different travel experiences in the islands with this complete travel guide to Tongatapu.

 We’re here to plan the best trip ever, so we won’t waste any time in giving you the questions that most travellers have when visiting Tongatapu.

 Tongatapu is located in the southern island group of Tonga.

 What is the Population of Tongatapu?

 What is the Weather Usually Like on Tongatapu?